m7mdSami/DataTable-using-Angular-Material/README.md

 # DataTable using Angular Material
-This is simple data table using angular material, you can make data filter, sort and organize data by pagination.
+This is simple data table using angular material, you can make filter, sort and organize data by pagination.